(Familial Dysautonomia, Riley-Day Syndrome)

 While there is no cure for this genetic disorder, medical care is directed at relieving the symptoms it causes.
 For example, a feeding tube inserted into the stomach can assist in feeding, and prevent fluids etc. from entering the lungs, while drugs are prescribed to prevent vomiting and seizures, eye drops lubricate dry eyes, and surgery can correct scoliosis.

-With improved medical care, the life expectancy of people with Dysautonomia is increasing, and about 50 per cent live to the age of 30.
+Riley-Day Syndrome may be fatal in childhood and adolescence but with improved medical care, the life expectancy is increasing, and about 50 per cent live to the age of 30.

 Further Information and Support